Hotel De Glace, Quebec City, Canada

 Ice Hotel Kiruna, Sweden

 What is there to do in Kiruna?
-The obvious would be to spot the aurora borealis & go cross-country skiing but if you’re feeling artistic you can try ice sculpting however there are also a number of wildlife safaris where you can go out on a snow mobile into the tundra and spot moose & reindeer.
-Don’t forget to check in at the Old Homestead where there’s a roaring fire and sumptuous deserts.
+The obvious would be to spot the aurora borealis & go cross-country skiing but if you’re feeling artistic you can try ice sculpting however there are also a number of wildlife safaris where you can go out on a snowmobile into the tundra and spot moose & reindeer.
+Don’t forget to check-in at the Old Homestead where there is a roaring fire and sumptuous desserts.

-Those not sleeping in the hotel can buy a day pass (children under 6 years are FREE if accompanied with an adult).
+Those not sleeping in this family-friendly ice hotel can buy a day pass (children under 6 years are FREE if accompanied with an adult).
 The day pass allows access to see the rooms, drink in the bar and pay for the activities.

 Book your stay at this family friendly ice hotel here.